IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 visibility of the TE topology of the packet network domains and an abstracted view of the TE topology of the optical network domains.

-   The MDSC then has only the capability of performing multi- domain/single-layer path computation for the packet layer (the path can be computed optimally for the two packet domains).
+   The MDSC then has only the capability of performing multi-domain/single-layer path computation for the packet layer (the path can be computed optimally for the two packet domains).

    Therefore, the MDSC still needs to delegate the O-PNCs to perform